rimansingh/IECS-Advanced-AI-Rimandeep/2_convolutions/README.md

 ### Changing the Model

 You can change the model in 'main.py' by commenting out one model and uncommenting another.
-Please note that you cannot run both models at the same time.